foundry-vtt-community/wiki.js/setup/linux-installation.md

 >If you do not see the above output ending with `Server started and listening on port 30000`, review step [C6](#C6) to ensure you replaced `<user>` with the current user. {.is-info}

->If you are installing on a Raspberry Pi, an ARM device or VM, or potentially some other UNIX OS and are seeing a GLIBC or DLOPEN error, see [section H](#H) in this guide. {.is-warning}
+>If you are installing on a Raspberry Pi, an ARM device or VM, or potentially some other UNIX OS and are seeing a GLIBC or DLOPEN error, see [section H](#H) in this guide.
+>
+>You may also see a Deprecation Warning such as `[DEP0040] DeprecationWarning: The punycode module is deprecated.
+Please use a userland alternative instead.`.
+This warning can be safely ignored. {.is-warning}

 <a id="C8" href="#C8">C8.</a>	Test the connection to Foundry by opening `http://<IP address>:30000` in a new browser tab, where `<IP address>` is the either the external IP address of your cloud server or server internal IP address in your home network.